 You'll probably also be asked to drink water before your appointment, as having water in your bladder can push your uterus up and help the sonographer get a better scan image.

 You don't actually need quite as full a bladder as you did at your 12-week scan6 (because your baby will be so much bigger this time round) but you may find your appointment letter asks you to come with a full bladder anyway.
 Obviously, it's best to follow any instructions you're given (your sonographer can always ask you to go for a quick wee if needed).

 The procedure will be the same as it was for your 12-week scan: dimly lit room, (cold) gel on your bump, and then a slight pressure as the sonographer passes a handheld transducer over the skin of your belly.

 This is when your sonographer will really have to concentrate hard.
-"They have to look really carefully at your baby from top to toe," says Jane Fisher from the antenatal-testing support charity Antenatal Results and Choices (ARC).
-“And there a lots of measurements that need to be taken.”
+"They have to look really carefully at your baby from top to toe," says Jane Fisher, director of the testing-support charity Antenatal Results and Choices (ARC).
+"There's much more to do than at the 12-week scan."

 This means it may be a little while before your sonographer can talk you through what's showing on the screen.
 So don't panic if there's silence for a bit!

 Your sonographer may also spend quite a bit of time looking at one particular thing, like your baby's heart – which at 20 weeks, is about the size of a thumbnail.
 I understand that this might seem worrying but it's actually normal for sonographers to do this, as they have a lot to look at and they also have to take measurements and look at the blood vessels